 - at least 3 businesses who sell fairly traded products

 - at least 2 community organizations support fair trade

-- a steering committee which meets regularly
+- a steering committee

-- consistent media attention about fair trade
+- media attention about fair trade

 - a resolution written and passed by our local government supporting fair trade